p0-security/braekhus/README.md

 ```
 curl -i -X GET "http://localhost:8081/client/myClientId"
 ```
+Note, the `--clientId` argument must match the client ID path component that is used in the HTTP call the proxy server.
 Response (if the python server runs at the repo root):
 ```
 HTTP/1.1 200 OK